jonathanbcarlson/addRem/README.md

 - [x] give ability for user to change message of notification
 - [x] check that Y works for confirming zoom
 - [ ] add ability to delete crontabs
+- [ ] add abiity for user to specify not just per week for crontab (e.g. a weekly scheduled meeting) but any day of the month (basically use all of crontab)

 ## Known issues
 - If you try to use environmental variables like $HOME when specifying the directory where reminders are stored, you first need to export the variable to use it in addRem.